jhumelsine/jhumelsine.github.io/_posts/2023-09-29-adapter-design-pattern.md

 # Summary
 Adapter allows one class to access another class even when their APIs differ.
 However, the adapted class needs to be similar enough in intent so that using an Adapter makes sense.
-Adapters might need to account for argument types and return types as well, which was not shown in the diagrams here.
+Adapters might need additional implementation to translate argument types and return types as well, which was not shown in the diagrams here.

 Adapter implementations tend to be small.
 Each method is usually only a few lines long.